fglmtt/admin/lectures/7-booting-and-system-management-daemons-lab.md

 $ pip install <package-name>
 ```

-A common practice is to list project dependencies in a file called `requirements.txt`, which is located in the project folder.
+A common practice is to list project dependencies in a file called `requirements.txt`, which is located in the project directory.
 For example

 ```shell
 $ cd <path-to-project>